ionic-team/ionic-framework/BREAKING.md

 <!-- TODO mention some of the changes to the hover values: https://github.com/ionic-team/ionic/pull/19440 -->

+#### Distributed Sass

+The `scss` files have been removed from `dist/`, CSS variables should be used to theme instead.

 ### Components

 #### Anchor

 The `ion-anchor` component has been renamed to `ion-router-link` as this is a better description of which component it should be used with.
 This component should still only be used in vanilla and Stencil JavaScript projects.
 Angular projects should use an `<a>` and `routerLink` with the Angular router.
 See the [documentation for router-link](https://ionicframework.com/docs/api/router-link) for more information.

+#### Back Button

+Converted `ion-back-button` to use [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

+#### Card

+Converted `ion-card` to use [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).

+#### Header / Footer

+The `no-border` attribute has been removed, use `ion-no-border` class instead.
+See [CSS Utilities](#css-utilities) above for more information on why this change was made.

+#### List Header

+The list header has been redesigned to match the latest iOS spec.
+This may break the design of your application as the previous design had a small font size with uppercase text.
+The latest design includes a larger, bolder text.
+If the old look is desired, use custom CSS to achieve it.

 #### Menu